 4. Constant promotion.
 Social media is a two way street.
 Don't make the mistake of making it all about you.
 Just like the bore at the cocktail party who talks incessantly about his start-up, his career, his latest awesome trek...and has you snoozing (or worse annoyed and can't wait to get away), you'll soon find yourself with fewer likes and no engagement.
 A good rule is to self promote 10% of the time and spend the remaining 90% engaging, curating, sharing and being social.

 5. Waiting too long.
 Once you know you should be on social media, then don't wait.
 Time matters.
 Every Facebook page starts with one like.
-Coke has over 92 million likes.
+Coke has over 107 million fans.
 And, yes, even Coke had to start somewhere.
+That first day, Coke had zero fans.
 It takes time to cultivate a following.